Giants vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have played as the favorite in six of their past 10 games and have won four of those contests.
+- The Giants have played as the favorite in seven of their past 10 games and won four of those contests.

-- When it comes to hitting the over, the Giants and their opponents are 1-9-0 in their last 10 games with a total.
+- In their last 10 games with a total, the Giants and their opponents are 1-9-0 when it comes to hitting the over.

-- Bookmakers have not set a spread for any of the Giants' last 10 games.
-San Francisco games have gone under the total seven consecutive times, and the average total in this stretch was 8.1 runs.
+- The Giants have not played a game with a spread over their last 10 outings.
+San Francisco games have finished below the total nine straight times, and the average total in this streak was 8.4 runs.

 Giants Betting Records & Stats

-- The Giants are 30-27 in games they were listed as the moneyline favorite (winning 52.6% of those games).
+- The Giants are 30-28 in games they were favored on the moneyline (winning 51.7% of those games).

-- When it has played as moneyline favorites with odds of -185 or shorter, San Francisco has gone 7-3 (70%).
+- When it has played as moneyline favorites with odds of -200 or shorter, San Francisco has a record of 6-3 (66.7%).

-- In the 109 games in which oddsmakers have set an over/under for San Francisco, it has combined with opponents to go over the total 45 times (45-59-5).
+- San Francisco has combined with opponents to go over the total 45 times this season for a 45-60-5 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!